starcraftman/cogBot/README.md

 - `pyenv install 3.5.3`
 - `pyenv local 3.5.3` (in project root)

-Now for project dependencies.
+Now for project dependencies (you can use mysql instead of maria)
-To see actual list see setup.py, RUN_DEPS and TEST_DEPS variables.
-- `sudo apt-get install python3-dev libffi-dev libczmq-dev libczmq3`
+- `sudo apt-get install python3-dev libffi-dev libczmq-dev libczmq3`mariadb-server mariadb-client
 - `python setup.py deps`

-NB: libczqm3 may not be available on some systems.
+NB: libczmq3 may not be available on some systems.
 Not to be confused with similarly named zmq kernel messaging.

+Next is the database.
+At a bare minimum you require a running mysql/mariadb instance with at least 1 user.
+That user must have access to a database named **dev**.
+This is the default database.
+The database used is tied to the COG_TOKEN set in os.environ on startup.
+See below.

-To complete installation, you need to fill the data directory with configuration files.
+To complete installation, you need to fill the data directory with configuration files from separate dev kit.
-Details forth coming, they are secret so cannot be commited.
+Inside the main config you will have to edit the information about connecting to your local db (user/pass).
+There may be additional details in the dev kit, please read them.

+#### COG_TOKEN Explained

+The COG_TOKEN environment variable does two main things.
+Let us consider the example:

+`COG_TOKEN=live python -m cog.bot`

+1) Selects the local database to use.
+In this case, the mysql driver will login locally and select `live` database.
+1) Tells bot on startup what bot account to login to discord with.
+This is important.
+In the `config.yml` file there is a key called **discord**.
+Under this key, is a series of key/value pairs.
+In our example, the running bot would log in with the discord token under the 'live' key.

+If COG_TOKEN variable doesn't exist, default is 'dev'.
+I suggest you use that to start with.
+The main reason token also selects a different database is to allow side by side execution of the bot.

 ### Running Bot

-To run the main bot:
+To run the main bot do as follows.
+Take note of above, you'll be implying COG_TOKEN=dev by default.

 ```
 python -m cog.bot